FeLusiani/PatentsTextAnalysis/README.md

 pip install -r requirements.txt
 ```

 The web-scraping is performed using [Selenium](https://selenium-python.readthedocs.io/).
-You'll need to download the Chrome driver [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+You will need to download the Chrome driver [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).

-Finally, configure the paths in [conf.py](./conf.py).
+Finally, make sure to configure the paths in [conf.py](./conf.py).